The Evolution of Beliefs over Signed Social Networks: Introduction

 \subsection{Contribution}

-In this paper, we propose and analyze a new model for belief dynamics over signed social networks.
-Nodes randomly interact pairwise and update their beliefs.
-In case of a positive link (the two nodes are friends), the update follows DeGroot's update rule which drives the two beliefs closer to each other.
-On the contrary, in case of a negative link (the two nodes are enemies), the update increases the difference between the two beliefs.
+We propose and analyze a new model for belief dynamics over signed social networks.
+Nodes randomly execute pairwise interactions to update their beliefs.
+In case of a positive link (representing that the two interacting nodes are friends), the update follows DeGroot's update rule which drives the two beliefs closer to each other.
+On the contrary, in case of a negative link (i.e., when the two nodes are enemies), the update increases the difference between the two beliefs.
 Thus, two opposite types of opinion updates are defined, and the beliefs are driven not only by random node interactions but also by the type of relationship of the interacting nodes.
 Under this simple attraction--repulsion model for opinions on signed social networks, we establish a number of fundamental results on belief convergence and divergence, and study the impact of the parameters of the update rules and of the network structure on the belief dynamics.

 Using classical spectral methods, we derive conditions for mean and mean-square convergence and divergence of beliefs.
 We establish phase transition phenomena for these notions of convergence, and study how the thresholds depend on the parameters of the opinion update model and on the structure of the underlying graph.
 We derive phase transition conditions for almost sure convergence and divergence of beliefs.
 The proofs are based on what we call the {\it Triangle lemma}, which characterizes the evolution of the beliefs held by three different nodes.
 We utilize probabilistic tools such as the Borel-Cantelli lemma, the Martingale convergence theorems, the strong law of large numbers, and sample-path arguments.